|Astley of Patshull, baronets|

 - The genealogy of the 16th century generations of this family is particularly weak.
 If anyone can provide more information or corrections, I should be very pleased to receive them.

 - Can anyone supply portraits of further members of this family?
 The family pictures are said to have been rescued from the fire at Everleigh in 1881, and may still survive.

 Revision and acknowledgements

-This post was first published 29th June 2016 and updated 8th and 19th July 2016.
-I am grateful to Rob Wheeler for help with this account, and to Sukey Dunn for a correction.
+This post was first published 29 June 2016 and updated 8 and 19 July 2016 and 21 December 2022.
+I am grateful to Rob Wheeler for help with this account, and to Sukey Dunn and Anne Pollen for corrections.